-Lawrence Presbyterian Manor scores perfect on focused infection control survey
+Lawrence PMMA scores perfect on focused infection control survey

 Lawrence Presbyterian Manor earned a zero-deficiency survey for a focused infection control survey conducted July 1 on behalf of the Centers for Medicare and Medicaid Services (CMS).
 Zero deficiencies means Lawrence Presbyterian Manor met all the standards for infection control in the community’s health care neighborhood.